Year 9 Options

 Qualifications and Choices

-Choosing a balance of subjects may help to keep your future options open.
-Think about how each Option fits with your other GCSEs.
+Choosing a balance mix of subjects can help to keep your future options open.
+Think about how each option fits with your other GCSEs.
 Does a subject go well with your other choices or does a subject provide a welcome change?

-At the end of Year 11 you will receive grades for individual subjects according to a numerical grading system 9 (high) to 1.
-You will also be measured on your progress across a range of 8 subjects (called Progress 8 and Attainment 8).
-English and Maths remain vital subjects and schools will talk about the percentage of pupils achieving 4s and 5s, or above, in these two subjects.
-There is also a greater emphasis on pupils studying Humanities, Science and Languages.
+At the end of Year 11 you will receive grades for individual subjects according to a numerical 9-1 grading system (9 being the highest).
+Your overall progress will also be measured across a range of 8 subjects (this measure is known as Progress 8 and Attainment 8).
+English and Maths remain vital subjects and schools will talk about the percentage of students achieving 4s and 5s, or above, in these two subjects.
+There is also a greater emphasis on students studying Humanities, Science and Languages.

 Summary